Private tour: Echmiadzin Cathedral, St. Hripsime, St. Gayane, Gata making, Voskeni wine factory

 Attraction page

-During this "tasty" master class you will learn the hidden secrets of baking and decorating the pastry.
+During this "tasty" masterclass you will learn the hidden secrets of baking and decorating the pastry.
 Tasting is included in the price.

 4. Voskeni wine factory